cheneuwo/MSE3302B/README.md

 # readme

-Supplemental materials for MSE 3302: Sensors and Actuators at Western University, Canada
+Supplemental materials for MSE 3302: Sensors and Actuators at Western University, Canada.

+The page is live [here](https://cheneuwo.github.io/MSE3302B/).